EURODEO/e-soh/datastore/README.md

 be implemented as a [gRPC](https://grpc.io/) service written in [Go](https://go.dev/).

-Currently the datastore server is using a TimescaleDB server as its only storage backend (for both metadata and observations).
+Currently the datastore server is using a PostgreSQL server as its only storage backend (for both metadata and observations).

 The code has been tested in the following environment: